Hibs bring in Devlin to bolster defensive options as Johnson hails 'character and experience'

 He joined the Cods after leaving the Dons during Jim Goodwin’s summer overhaul last year but has been back in Scotland training with Hibs and while there was interest from other clubs, he was keen to prove himself to manager Lee Johnson and his coaching staff.

 Hibs have been on the lookout for central defensive reinforcements after Ryan Porteous was sold to Watford and Rocky Bushiri sustained an injury that will keep him out for much of the remainder of the season.
-In Devlin, they have added experience to a backline that currently includes Will Fish, 19, and 20-year-old CJ Egan-Riley.
-He is Hibs’ fourth signing of 2023 after Egan-Riley, Jimmy Jeggo, and Matthew Hoppe arrived last month.
+In Devlin, they have added experience to a backline that currently includes a 19-year-old in Will Fish, and 20-year-old CJ Egan-Riley.
+He is the fourth signing of 2023 after Egan-Riley, Jimmy Jeggo, and Matthew Hoppe arrived last month.

 Devlin, who spent time in the youth system at Hearts, Motherwell, and Celtic began his senior career with Hamilton Accies and had two loan stints with Stenhousemuir en route to making nearly 150 appearances for the New Douglas Park outfit.